HYF-Class20/agile-development-group2-all-about-trees/planning/communication.md

 In this group we respect each others.
 We says please and thank you. </br> We do have a minor language barrier problem with one of the team member but it's not stopping us to understand, do the best for the team and support each others.
+</br> </br> We always have to attend the daily meeting with prepared topic and
+updating our work to other members. </br> We have a strict rules that only members with active contribution may stay in the group because we respect hard work and dedication. </br>

 ---